 The next morning, the dough will have doubled in size.
 Turn it out onto a floured surface.
 Cover with cling wrap and a kitchen towel and let rest for just 10 minutes.

-Cover the muffins with plastic wrap and a tea towel and let it rest for about 40-45 minutes.
+Cover the muffins with plastic wrap and a tea towel and let them rest for about 40-45 minutes.
 After 45 minutes, the dough circles will have puffed up a little.
 Proceed to cook!

 Heat a large nonstick frying pan over a steady, medium to medium-low heat.

-Using a flat spatula, carefully move over the English muffins onto to a non stick frying pan and cover with a lid.
+Using a flat spatula, carefully move over the English muffins onto a nonstick frying pan and cover with a lid.